SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The recommended default allocation is to use Kubernetes [Storage Classes]((//kubernetes.io/docs/concepts/storage/storage-classes/) utilizing [Dynamic Volume Provisioning](//kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
 The `pubsubplus` chart deployment will create a Persistent Volume Claim (PVC) specifying the size and the Storage Class of the requested volume and a Persistent Volume (PV) that meets the requirements will be allocated.
 Both the PVC and PV names will be linked to the deployment's name and when deleting PubSub+ pod(s) or even the entire deployment, the PVC and the allocated PV will not be deleted so potentially complex configuration is preserved.
 They will be re-mounted and reused with the existing configuration when a new pod starts (controlled by the StatefulSet, automatically matched to the old pod even in an HA deployment) or a deployment with the same as the old name is started.
 Explicitly delete a PVC if no longer needed, which will delete the corresponding PV - refer to [Deleting a Deployment](#deleting-a-deployment).

-Instead of using a storage class, the `pubsubplus` chart also allows to describe how to assign storage by adding your own `yaml` fragment in the `storage.customVolumeMount` parameter.
+Instead of using a storage class, the `pubsubplus` chart also allows to describe how to assign storage by adding your own YAML fragment in the `storage.customVolumeMount` parameter.
 The fragment is inserted for the `data` volume in the `{spec.template.spec.volumes}` section of the ConfigMap.
 Note that in this case the `storage.useStorageClass` parameter is ignored.

 Followings are examples of how to specify parameter values in common use cases: